linhtran1003/fc-barcelona-performance-analysis/README.md

 - Squad Cost Limit and win rate show a strong positive correlation (r = 0.71), showing financial flexibility improves competitive performance.
 - While transfer spending & win rate shows weaker correlation (r = 0.04), reinforcing that the problem wasn’t money spent, but **money spent inefficiently**.
+- Squad Cost Limit and Transfer Spending also show a strong positive correlation (r = 0.71), which is unsurprising.
+However, this indicates that Barcelona’s issue is not the lack of funds for the transfer fees, but rather the constraints imposed by player salaries.
+Even when the club can afford transfer fees, registering new signings often becomes problematic due to La Liga’s strict Squad Cost Limit regulations.
 - Financial and performance variables align strongly after 2020, indicating the club’s competitive decline was deeply tied with financial, not only tactical.

 <h2 align="center"> Conclusion </h2>